 The path from 'discovery to recovery' has no shortcuts.
 My recommended seven steps must be followed in sequence, each one fully completed before advancing to the next step.

-When you complete all seven steps, you will be rewarded with the likelihood that you will be good together, forever.
+When you complete all seven steps, you will be rewarded with a strong loving relationship.

 When the 'magic' in my book, Surviving Infidelity: Making Amends, Restoring Trust, Finding Forgiveness, and Living Together Happily for the Rest of Your Lives, A Couple's Journey using the 7-Step Recovery Map is realized, the partner who strayed will have made amends for his or her mistakes, and the partner who was betrayed will find it in his or her heart to extend genuine forgiveness.